 People who have asthma and other respiratory illnesses are undoubtedly familiar with the pulse oximeter.
-The device is also a great help to pilots, mountain climbers, and athletes.
+The device is also a great help to nurses, pilots, mountain climbers, and athletes.
 The question now is how to choose the best pulse oximeter.
 This article will help narrow down your search.

 Oximetry is a way to check a person's arterial blood oxygen saturation (SpO2) and pulse rate.
 The two are vital signs for any patient.
 The device used in oximetry is called a pulse oximeter and is employed in clinics, emergency rooms, hospitals, operating rooms and even at home.

 It's noninvasive, so the patient won't have to contend with needles.
 Moreover, a pulse oximeter is fast and can give an accurate reading in a span of seconds.